udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 ####Going into the iOS Developer Nanodegree from the Intro to Programming Nanodegree
 You should hopefully have developed some level of mastery over object oriented concepts in the Intro to Programming Nanodegree.
 It would most likely still be useful to take all of [CS101](https://www.udacity.com/course/viewer#!/c-cs101) in order to master various programming concepts.

 Additionally, you will need to take [How to Use Git and Github](https://www.udacity.com/course/how-to-use-git-and-github--ud775) in order to learn how to use Git and Github effectively, which is a requirement for starting the iOS Developer Nanodegree.
+This could be taken after you start the iOS Developer Nanodegree, but it is a knowledge base that will be used significantly during the iOS Developer Nanodegree.
+This is true of most of Udacity's Nanodegrees; knowledge of Git and Github will be used extensively in the course, but the course can be taken during the Nanodegree instead of before hand if a student prefers to do so.

 #What students will learn in the iOS Developer Nanodegree